Royal Australian Navy Submarine Force

 The Royal Australian Navy Submarine Force (SUBFOR) is the submarine element of the Royal Australian Navy (RAN).
 The service currently forms the Navy's Submarine Force Element Group (FEG) and consists of six submarines.

 The Royal Australian Navy Submarine Force has been established four times, with the initial three attempts being foiled by combat losses and Australia's economic problems.
 The modern Submarine Force was established in 1964, and has formed an important element of the Australian military's capacity since that date.
 While the Submarine Force has not seen combat since World War I, Australian submarines have conducted extensive surveillance operations throughout South East Asia.

-The current Head of Nuclear Submarine Capability is Rear Admiral T. Phillips, RAN.

 History

 The Royal Australian Navy's submarine component has been established four times since 1914.